KomodoPlatform/developer-docs/docs/basic-docs/start-here/learning-launchpad/learning-path-outline.md

 -------------

 A simple application of the Antara Framework is the Heir Antara Module.
-This simple module allows a users to designate an inheritor of their funds, should the user become inactive on a Smart Chain.
+This simple module allows a user to designate an inheritor of their funds, should the user become inactive on a Smart Chain.

 Read the introductory section to gain a more thorough understanding, and then try executing each command found in the Heir Module Flow section.